carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 ## Type-types and facet types

 A type-type consists of a set of requirements and a set of names.
-Requirements are typically a set of interfaces that a type must satisfy.
+Requirements are typically a set of interfaces that a type must satisfy (though other kinds of requirements are added below).
 The names are aliases for qualified names in those interfaces.

 An interface is one particularly simple example of a type-type.
 For example, `Vector` as a type-type has a set of requirements consisting of the single